IstiyakRiyad/restaurant-service/docs/README.md

 # API endpoints

-Here the endpoints of the pathao technical assessment
+Here the endpoints of the restaurant service

 ## GET
 `1.
 Restaurant at certain time` [/api/v1/restaurant/datetime](#) <br/>